Felony Assault in Nebraska

 Enter Your Zip Code to Connect with a Lawyer Serving Your Area

-In Nebraska, assault in the first degree consists of intentionally or knowingly causing physical injury to another and is a Class II felony.
-(Neb.
-Stat.
-Rev. Ann. §28.308.)
+In Nebraska, assault in the first degree consists of intentionally or knowingly causing serious bodily injury to another, and it is a Class II felony.
 Nebraska singles out other assaults for specific punishment, as explained below.

 Actions that Constitute an Assault

 Someone acts knowingly or intentionally when they intend to do an act and intend the consequence.
 For example, extending one’s foot in the pathway of a walking person in order to trip him is a knowing and intentional act; but losing one’s balance and falling, thereby causing the person behind you to fall also, is not.

 A reckless act is one that is committed without regard for the outcome or attention to the risk involved.
 Recklessness is more than simple negligence, or carelessness.
 Pushing someone out of the way on an escalator so that you can get through, without intending to injure the person but without proper regard for the risk to that person, could be an assault if the person falls and is injured.